What is a PPA and How Does It Work

 PPAs represent a key solution for the stability and sustainability of Data Centers, especially in a context where energy efficiency is a priority.
 While the challenges may be significant, trends indicate that more and more medium and small Data Centers are finding ways to adopt this strategy.
 With an energy market in constant evolution, PPAs could become a standard in the operation of responsible and competitive Data Centers.

-For more information on energy and sustainability in Data Centers, you can check out our article on energy quality in Data Center.
+For more information on energy and sustainability in Data Centers, you can check out our article on power quality in data center.